tokio-rs/tokio/README.md

 ## What is Tokio?

-Tokio is a an async I/O stack in Rust running the full gamut in terms of what it provides.
+Tokio is an async I/O stack in Rust running the full gamut in terms of what it provides.
 At the very bottom you'll find the [`tokio-core`] crate with a bare-bones event loop and `Future` spawning.
 Near the top you'll find the [`tokio-proto`] crate with generic implementations of protocol details like